 **Helpful tips and common mistakes

 There's just something about braised tender beans that speaks to me on another level.
 Every time I see a picture of buttery braised beans with a drizzle of olive oil, I start to salivate.
-Anyone else share the feeling?
+Does anyone else share the feeling?

 To make braised beans extra special and perhaps a bit more enticing to others, I paired it with salty sausage, sweet bursting tomatoes, and crumbled feta.
 All you need is just a few ingredients to make these braised butter beans with sausage really shine.